 Funerals take place as the occasion arises.
 Upon the death of a loved one, the family should call the church as soon as possible to make arrangements for the service.
 The priest will then meet with the family to discuss the service.
-The church secretary keeps on file funeral wishers of parishioners.
-Each parishioner is encouraged to complete the form on which his or her wishes can be made known.
-This will help the family when the time comes for those wishes to be carried out.
+The parish administrator can provide a booklet that outlines key choices that the family of the bereaved will be asked to make.
+It includes a form on which a parishioner can make her or his wishes known in advance.
+The form is then kept on file in the church office and can be very helpful to the family when the time comes for those wishes to be carried out.

 A group of Lay Eucharistic Visitors take Holy Communion to our sick and shut-ins after the 10:00 Service each Sunday.
-If you would like communion to be brought to you or a loved one, please contact the church secretary.
+If you would like communion to be brought to you or a loved one, please contact the parish administrator.

 St. Brendan’s also offers other services to parishioners and friends in times of illness and stress.
 Meals can be arranged; altar flowers can be delivered to the sick or housebound; notes and greeting cards can be mailed or emails sent; and intercessory prayers can be offered at worship services and by individual parishioners.